microsoft/semantic-kernel/docs/decisions/0039-samples-reesctructure.md

 Pros:

-- Simpler and Less verbose structure (Worse is Better: Less is more approach 😅)
+- Simpler and Less verbose structure (Worse is Better: Less is more approach)
-- Begginers will be presented (sibling folders) to other tutorials that may fit better on their need and use case.
+- Beginers will be presented (sibling folders) to other tutorials that may fit better on their need and use case.
 - Getting started will not be imposed.

 Cons: